 Interested in attending Azusa Pacific University?
 The school offers campus-wide events, personalized tours, and group tours!
 Once you make plans to visit the campus, the undergraduate admissions team can arrange a customized tour for you.
 When you arrive on campus, Montgomery recommends bringing an open mind and an open heart.
 “College visits are important because choosing a college is like choosing a new home,” she said.
 “You wouldn’t choose a home in a day.”

 Hoping to set up a personalized tour at APU?
-Fill out a personalized visit request form today.
+Schedule a visit today.

 Posted: August 8, 2019